Steps to Form an Iowa Nonprofit Corporation

 Finally, you’ll need an appropriate domain name for your nonprofit corporation’s website.
 ZenBusiness can help you find the appropriate name with our domain name service.

-Choose an Iowa registered agent
+Step 3: Choose an Iowa registered agent

 Your Iowa nonprofit will need a registered agent.
 A registered agent is an individual or an entity that accepts official government documents or legal papers on your behalf.
 Your registered agent must have a physical street address in Iowa and be available at the address during regular business hours.